FayerXin/academicweb/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Stephen is a PhD student of cognitive neuroscience at the [neuSCAN Lab](www.neuscan.org).
+His research interests include 1, 2 and 3.